microsoft/promptflow/docs/how-to-guides/tracing/manage.md

 ### Delete

-Prompt flow provides capability to delete traces in local storage, user can delete traces by collection, time range or prompt flow run with both CLI and SDK:
+Prompt flow provides capability to delete traces in local storage, user can delete traces by collection (a bucket of traces, can be specified with `start_trace`), time range or prompt flow run with both CLI and SDK:

 ::::{tab-set}
 :::{tab-item} CLI